joshl26/electronics-inventory-backend/readme.md

 ## Introduction

 Electronics Inventory is a cutting-edge SAAS webapp that efficiently organizes electronic lab inventory for both small businesses and individuals with ease.
 With its user-friendly interface, you can effortlessly keep track of thousands of small components and have complete command over your inventory from anywhere in the world.
 To take advantage of this revolutionary app, you must have an account.

+Electronics inventory software is the best way to keep track of stock and ensure that your business has the right items in the right amounts.

+It can provide you with real-time data on current stock levels and allow you to quickly and accurately reorder items when necessary.

+It can also allow you to track and trace items from the moment they enter your inventory until the moment they are sold, providing you with an unprecedented level of visibility and control over your inventory.

+Finally, electronics inventory software can help you easily manage pricing, discounts, returns, and other aspects of inventory management.

 I am proud to say that I created this project from scratch as a capstone project for my career change into Software Engineering.

 <a name="live-demo"></a>